FadhilMulinya/Multisig-Wallet/README.md

 This project aims to create a user-friendly and functional wallet interface for managing digital assets securely.
 It consists of two main smart contracts: **WalletFactory** and **Wallet**, which facilitate the creation and management of multi-signature wallets.

 ## Key Features to Implement
-We invite frontend developers to contribute and bring the following features to life:
+I invite frontend developers to contribute and bring the following features to life:

 1. **Create a New Wallet**:
    - Users should be able to create a new wallet with a list of owners.